-We don’t need an official holiday to celebrate fresh summer zucchini, but since today is National Zucchini Day, we’ll take it!
-Culinary gardeners know this is one very prolific vegetable, begging to be harvested and enjoyed this time of year.
-Luckily, the best feature of this mild but delicious squash is its versatility: it’s just as much at home cooked tenderly in a soup as it is grated or shaved raw into a salad, such as the one below.
+Culinary gardeners know well this very prolific vegetable, begging to be harvested and enjoyed this time of year.
+Luckily, the best feature of the zucchini is its versatility: it’s just as much at home cooked tenderly in a soup as it is grated or shaved raw into a salad, such as the one below.

 Shaved Zucchini Salad with Pecorino & Almonds